asarudick/Sudoku/README.md

 - Users would be able to get a hint to get unstuck in the midst of the game.
 - Marking/annotating capabilities would be implemented for users with screens large enough.
 - It would have a more pleasing color scheme/aesthetic.
+- There would be a better means of user input.
+Too many taps/clicks are involved.
+- Allow for varying sized boards, and differing difficulty levels.
 - Multi-ball!